mParticle/mparticle-android-sdk/README.md

     compile 'com.google.android.gms:play-services-gcm:9.0.0'
 ```

-### Install Referrer
+### Google Play Install Referrer

+#### Single Receiver

-In order for attribution, deep linking, and many other integrations to work properly, add the mParticle `ReferrerReceiver` to your manifest file within the `<application>` tag:
+In order for attribution, deep linking, and many other integrations to work properly, add the mParticle `ReferrerReceiver` to your manifest file within the `<application>` tag.
+The mParticle SDK
+will collect any campaign referral information and automatically forward it to kits (such as AppsFlyer, Kochava, and Adjust) and server-side integrations.

 ```xml
 <receiver android:name="com.mparticle.ReferrerReceiver" android:exported="true">